ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 This comprehensive plan covers the entire development lifecycle of ASAP Digest, integrating all enhancements discussed.
 Let me know if you need further adjustments or assistance with any task!

 Yes, ASAP Digest does have features that align with the concept of an archive or time machine, enabling users to revisit past digests and reflect on their historical content.
 However, these features can be further enhanced to provide a more comprehensive and user-friendly "time machine" experience.
-Let’s first review the existing features related to archiving and historical access within the app, and then I’ll propose a refined and consolidated "Digest Time Machine" feature to better meet this need, drawing on the ideas we’ve already discussed and ensuring it integrates seamlessly with the app’s direction.
+Let's first review the existing features related to archiving and historical access within the app, and then I'll propose a refined and consolidated "Digest Time Machine" feature to better meet this need, drawing on the ideas we've already discussed and ensuring it integrates seamlessly with the app's direction.

 ---